damianhakert/damianhakert.github.io/source/handbook/marketing/developer-marketing/social-media/index.md

 -   Favorite tweets which include positive comments about GitLab or articles mentioning GitLab in a positive way.

--   Thank users for feedback and comments with @mentions like: ‘Thank you’, ‘Glad to hear that’, ‘You’re welcome’.
+-   Thank users for feedback and comments with @mentions like: ‘Thank you’, ‘Glad to hear that’, ‘You’re welcome’, do this even when you already favored something.

 Be friendly

 -   When responding to tweets, be polite and brief.

--   It’s OK to invite CE or GitLab.com users to collaborate.
+-   It’s OK to invite CE or GitLab.com users to collaborate, the easiest way is to direct a user to the relevant issue tracker.

 About using the tools